conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 If you need support with this migration, please [let us know](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438363566609).

-### Preview feature: Crypto Shredding Gateway local KMS
+### Preview feature: Cost-Effective Crypto Shredding with Gateway KMS

 This release introduces a a preview feature that significantly reduces the cost and complexity of implementing crypto shredding at scale.
 The new 'gateway' KMS type allows you to manage granular encryption keys for individual users or records without the prohibitive costs of storing each key in AWS KMS (which costs approximately $1 per key).